cs4s/ps-2016/index.md

 - Learn some ways of teaching Computer Science concepts without using a computer
 - Participate in hands-on activities with Coding, Robotics and Mobile Apps

+This workshop is sponsored by Google, as part of their [Computer Science 4 High School](https://www.cs4hs.com/index.html){:target="_blank"} program.

 ## Schedule

 The schedules for both of the days, and the materials for the hands-on activities, are available on these pages: